Liftoff: Elon Musk and the Desperate Early Days That Launched SpaceX - Book Review

 I bring this up for a reason.
 One of the things that echoes throughout the book is Berger's description of how people joined Musk and the SpaceX family.
 This whole SpaceX thing is not everyone's cup of tea.
 But for those who can resonate and thrive with the crazy hours, relentless work, and caffeine there is a camaraderie and sense of purpose that is legendary in the industry.
 SpaceX not only does the impossible and improbable on a daily basis, those very same people who talked about "that boy and his rocket" are either retired or are now feverishly copying the success paradigms that SpaceX pioneered.

 When SpaceX was getting ready to try its first launch of a Falcon 1 Elon asked me about PR and doing things live.
 I told him that he might as well do everything live.
 Since everyone expected things to blow up - by showing things blow up live they'd simply get that news faster.
 BUT if he did things live and was successful then people would admire the plucky audacity and buzz that goes with live high wire acts.
 And when you are begging for money you need all the buzz you can muster.
 I can recall an email from Elon with a Quicktime video link - directly to Kwajalein.
 Not cheap to do.
 He had 2 links - one for his staff and one for me to to watch.
 I gave him advice on camera placement etc. At one point a camera on a mast seemed shaky so I sent him an email.
-Not 5 minutes later, on the other side of the world ona coral atoll, someone climbed up the tower to bolt the camera down.
+Not 5 minutes later, on the other side of the world, on a tiny coral atoll, someone climbed up the tower to bolt the camera down.
 I saw a face flash by - I swear it was Elon's brother Kimball.
 This was an utterly bare bones endeavor.
 And they knew it.
 And it eventually paid off.
 And they never forgot it.

 Lessons learned the hard way like this can often have a lasting effect on a company in the future.
 As Berger notes SpaceX had many challenges like this and oftentimes the experience on Kwajalein with Falcon 1 was something they leaned back upon - with a smile.

-As you read through the challenges that presented themselves, Berger relays endless stories about how Musk and his merry band of rocketters derived inspiration from flops.
+As you read through the challenges that presented themselves, Berger relays endless stories about how Musk and his merry band of rocketeers derived inspiration from flops.
 Other companies would have PR people jump in front of any news of accidents or mishaps.
 Musk put together a blooper reel set to Monty Python music of all of the times that Falcon 9 first stages "rapidly disassembled" as they tried to land.
 And when it came time to show how insane the Falcon Heavy is he launched his electric car with a David Bowie soundtrack.
 If it blew up?
-Well, it was an old used car anyway.
+Oh well, it was an old used car anyway.

 But yes, you are about to remind me, this is a book about a company that builds sophisticated rockets to launch commercial, scientific, and human payloads into space.
 This is serious stuff.
 People have to grow up eventually.
 So all the Hawaiian shirts and fun and games need to end at some point, right?
 Not at all.
 I do not think that they will.
 Much lies ahead for SpaceX - and the companies that some employees have left to found - and the other companies - backed by zillionaires - who have derived lessons learned from the SpaceX experience.